Shervin Pishevar: 1997–2004

-Rather than go into a medical profession, Pishevar decided to become an entrepreneur and at 23 founded WebOS, the first company to create cross-browser windows-like interfaces for the internet, establishing the concept of a Web-based operating system.
+Rather than go into a medical profession, Pishevar decided to become an entrepreneur.
+At 23, he founded WebOS, the first company to create cross-browser windows-like interfaces for the internet, establishing the concept of a Web-based operating system.
 In a 1999 article in the Financial Times, Pishevar called WebOS "disruptive technology", and predicted that it would change the dominant distribution of channels for software.
 In the same article, Pishevar was described as "Bill Gates' worst nightmare".
 Pishevar served as the company's CEO until 2001, when the company was dissolved.
-He and a co-founder retained the software which became HyperOffice.
+He and a co-founder retained the software, which became HyperOffice.

 In 2001, Pishevar co-founded and served as a director of Seges Capital, an offshoot of the Vanderbilt University Technology Company (VUTC), the venture arm of Vanderbilt University's $2.5 billion endowment fund.
 In addition to fundraising for Seges, Pishevar helped manage 17 investments in early-stage companies.
 Also in 2001, Pishevar co-founded Ionside Interactive, and served as the company's president, director, and head of product, business development and sales.
 Creating an advanced 3D graphics and AI engine for the Pocket PC, Pishevar led the product development on several software titles.
 Additionally, Pishevar co-founded Application Corporation, which created the HyperOffice messaging and groupware suite.